cSh4rk/cSh4rk.github.io/about.md

 ![](/assets/ninja1_small.png) Hello.
 My name is Nima, Welcome to my Website!

-I am a Network Penetration Tester, Web Security Researcher and I also used to be a Software Developer.
+I am a Penetration Tester, Cybersecurity Researcher and I also used to be a Software Developer.

 <br>
 ### My Prior Roles and Works in the Software Field